 Now your bunch is ready to dry!

 Maybe equally as important as the size of the bunch is the location where you will be drying your lavender.
 Depending on your conditions this process can take anywhere from 2 weeks to 6 weeks.
-Here in Sequim where it is very very dry in the summer, our barn densely packed with lavender, the process takes about 2-3 weeks to dry.
+Here in Sequim where it is very very dry in the summer, our barn is densely packed with lavender, the process takes about 2-3 weeks to dry.
 If you live in an area with high humidity expect this process to take at least a month probably longer.

-If your lavender is in too much sun light the lavender will brown.
-If you are just using the lavender buds for a sachet or potpourri this is not a big deal, but if you want a pretty bouquet the area must be free from sun light or very limited in sun light.
+If your lavender is in too much sunlight the lavender will brown.
+If you are just using the lavender buds for a sachet or potpourri this is not a big deal, but if you want a pretty bouquet the area must be free from sunlight or very limited in sunlight.
 An ideal situation for a few bunches would be a room with windows that have shades.
 Crack the windows open but leave the shades down.
 If you have a fan or two at your disposal place them in the room running to speed up the process.

 Quantity is key here.
 Do you have a few bunches?
 Or do you have 20, 50, 100 bunches?
 If your answer is only a few the simplest solution is to place the lavender bunch over a door way by placing the point of the paper clip mentioned above on the top of the door way.
 Just remember to duck when you walk through this door.
 If this is a seldom traveled doorway you can hang a few bunches here.

 Another option is to hang a piece of rope or chain from your ceiling (If you have a lot of bunches this chain can get really heavy so make sure it is secured properly to your ceiling by anchoring the chain in a stud or using a wall anchor).
 Once the rope or chain is hung, hang your lavender bunches flowers towards the ground.
 Try not to pack the lavender too densely.
 We skip about 3-4 links on our chains in our barn when we hang lavender.

 We hope we gave you some great information on how to dry lavender.
-Please share our page, like our facebook page, or pin some of our photos.
+Please share our page, like our Facebook page, or pin some of our photos.
 Thanks for visiting!